Editor’s Note: This post has been updated with new links and examples for you to

 Marketing Experiments shows that using a real person associated with your product instead of a stock photo increases conversion by 35%.

-As I’ve explained before in my article on social proof:
+As I explained in my social proof post:

-- Convince with testimonials – People like to hear other’s opinions as it affirms their own.
-If you can show that regular customers are happy with your product and enjoying its benefits, it’s a sign that it’s worthy of trust.
+- Convince with testimonials: People like to hear others’ opinions — especially when those opinions affirm their own.
+If you can show that regular customers are happy with your product and enjoying the benefits, it’s a sign that you’re worthy of trust.

 In fact, there’s no need to limit yourself to customer testimonials.
-You can also get a boost from the following:
+You can also get a boost from these sources:

 - Industry experts: If a busy influencer takes the time to give you a review, they must think you’re worth talking to.
 There’s also the halo effect – when an influencer praises your brand, people will associate you with the famous person’s glory and fame.

-- Third-party reviews: Visit niche review sites in your industry such as Yelp, TrustRadius or G2Crowd — and see the reviews given to your product/service.
+- Third-party reviews: Visit niche review sites in your industry such as Yelp, TrustRadius or G2Crowd — and llok at the existing reviews for your product or service.
 These could serve as social proof for your next Facebook ads campaign.

 Yes, you can now use GIFs in Facebook ads.

-It was announced by AdWeek on February 2, 2017 that Facebook has quietly added the ability for brands to include animated GIFs in their video ads.
+On February 2, 2017, AdWeek announced that Facebook quietly added the ability for brands to include animated GIFs in their video ads.

-- The mystery of blue images – You might have noticed that the majority of the Facebook ad examples in this article have a blue-ish image.
-Why’s that?
+- The mystery of blue images: You might have noticed that the majority of the Facebook ad examples in this article have a blue-ish image.
+Why is that?
 We’re not 100% sure, but it might have to do with the fact that blue is the color linked to creativity and confidence, two traits you’d like people to associate with your brand.

-- Promise the complete answer – When sharing content on Facebook, make it sound like the best resource on the given topic.
-For example, Buffer’s ad promotes the ultimate guide that promises to provide everything there is to know on the topic.
+- Promise the complete answer: When sharing content on Facebook, make it sound like the best resource on the given topic.
+For example, Buffer’s ad is for an ultimate guide that promises to provide everything there is to know on the topic.